BDC Hamburger Icon

 28. Tracking URL

-A tracking URL is a regular URL with a token or UTM parameter (learn about UTM parameters below) assigned to it.
+A tracking URL is a regular URL with a token or UTM parameter (see below) assigned to it.
 Tracking URLs allow marketers to track where specific traffic originated.

 29. Unique visitors

 Anyone who has accessed your website at any point in time is a unique visitor.
-This is tracked by a cookie placed on the browser or device of a visitor along with their associated IP address.
-As long as the visitor comes back to your site from the same browser and device, they’re counted as one unique visitor.
-If, however, a visitor clears their cookies or visits your site through a different browser, they’re counted as two unique visitors.
+This is tracked by a cookie placed on the visitor’s browser or device and their associated IP address.
+Visitors who return to your site using the same browser and device are counted as unique visitors.
+However, if visitors clear their cookies or use a different browser or device, they will be counted as new unique visitors.

 30. UTM parameters

-UTM parameters (also known as UTM codes or UTM tags) are essentially source descriptions that are added to the end of a URL.
+UTM parameters (also known as UTM codes or tags) are essentially source descriptions added to the end of a URL.
 They allow marketers to identify the exact source of traffic coming to their website and tie activity on specific channels to business results.

 Without a UTM tag, you might be able to identify that a visitor came to your site from social media, but you wouldn’t know which post or campaign drove that traffic.
-With a UTM tag, you can include the source (e.g., Twitter), the medium (e.g., email), the content (e.g., “Why Marketing Is Awesome”) and the keyword associated with that campaign for clear attribution.
-[Read related article: 5 Cringey Brand Fails on Social Media]
+With a UTM tag, you can include the source (e.g., X), the medium (e.g., email), the content (e.g., “Why Marketing Is Awesome”) and the keyword associated with that campaign for clear attribution.

-• CRM software: Many of the best CRM systems have built-in marketing and sales functionality that allows funnel and conversion tracking across different advertising channels all from one place.
-CRM software such as Salesforce also integrates with marketing apps like MassMailer and ActiveCampaign.
+• CRM software: Many of the best CRM software platforms have built-in marketing and sales functionality that allows centralized funnel and conversion tracking across different advertising channels.
+Many CRM platforms, including Salesforce, also integrate with marketing apps like MassMailer and ActiveCampaign.
+(Read our Salesforce CRM review to learn more.)

-• Text message marketing software: The top text message marketing services allow you to monitor campaign performance and send results to apps such as Shopify and Zoho.
+• Text message marketing software: The best text message marketing services allow you to monitor campaign performance and send results to apps, such as Shopify and Zoho.

-• POS software: Many highly rated POS systems have built-in CRM functionality from which you can pull data to identify your best customers, what they buy and how often.
+• POS software: The best POS systems have built-in CRM functionality, allowing you to pull data to identify your best customers, what they buy and how often.
 You could then segment your list and create email marketing campaigns designed specifically to appeal to them.

-• Accounting software: Analyze which products and services are in demand the most, and create content and outbound marketing campaigns around them.
+• Accounting software: The best accounting software helps you analyze which products and services are most in demand, allowing you to create content and outbound marketing campaigns around them.

-• Business phone systems: Keep an eye on how quickly inbound calls are answered and the conversion rates of outbound callers.
-[See the best business phone systems.]
+• Business phone systems: The best business phone systems enable you to monitor how quickly inbound calls are answered and assess the conversion rates of outbound callers.

 If you’ve made it to the end of this article, you’re well on your way to becoming a data-driven marketing expert.
-While the definition of many of these terms can fluctuate slightly depending on how your organization analyzes data, a basic understanding of how marketers speak of and analyze data will allow you to turn your data insight into proactive action.
+While some definitions may vary depending on how your organization analyzes data, building a foundational understanding of these terms empowers you to transform data insights into meaningful actions.

 Did you find this content helpful?